nickrigby/silc-accordion/readme.md

-# Accordion module for silk
+# Silk Accordion
-The accordion module is an ultra-leightweight accordion patternm for the silk framework.
+The accordion module is an ultra-lightweight web component for the [silk framework](https://github.com/nickrigby/silk).
+The accordion module is capable of pure accordions, accordions that become tabs, or pure tabs.

-## Accordion
+## HTML
 ```html
 <div class="silk-accordion">
     <section class="silk-accordion__section">